-With the slots cut in the upper board, the next step is to cut a pair of 1/2" diameter holes in the lower plywood.
-Each of the two hex bolts will go through these holes, then through the slots, which will allow the jig to joint various widths of boards.
+With the slots cut in the upper board, the next step is to cut a pair of 1/2-inch-diameter holes in the lower plywood.
+Each of the two hex bolts will go through these holes, then through the slots in the 1 x 6.
+This will allow the jig to be adjusted for jointing boards of various widths.

-On your shop table, position the upper board onto the lower plywood, centered on the long axis (about six inches in from each end), and 2-1/2" in from the right edge of the lower plywood.
+- On your shop table, position the upper board on the plywood base, centering it on the long axis (about 6 inches in from each end), and 2 1/2 inches in from the right edge of the plywood base.

 04 of 10